Is Your Billing System Handling Corner Cases Effectively?

 Bill Run takes care of activities like handling deferred actions, creating bills, collecting credit card/direct debit payments, generating refunds, creating invoices, etc.

-Billing Cycle consists of Billing Frequency & Billing Day of the Month (BDOM)
+Billing Cycle consists of Billing Frequency & Billing Day of the Month (BDOM).

 Billing Frequency determines how often to bill the customer and request payments.
 Billing Frequency can be Monthly, Semi-Annually, Annually, etc.